Because many Canadians are struggling to understand colonialism, this has been our most popular tour for the past few years.

-Like other parts of North America, the Ottawa-Gatineau region was once acknowledged to be Indigenous land by colonial settlers.
-Through a unilateral and fraudulent ‘legal’ process, colonial officials dispossessed the Algonquin of the territory that includes present-day Ottawa.
+Like other parts of North America, the Ottawa-Gatineau region was once acknowledged by colonial settlers to be Indigenous land.
+Through a unilateral and fraudulent ‘legal’ process, backed by the occasional use of force, colonial officials dispossessed the Algonquin of the territory that includes present-day Ottawa.

 This tour examines contact between the Algonquin and settlers and subsequent battles over land use, ownership and control.
-The 250 year history of Algonquin resistance to settler occupation and ‘ownership’ provides the context for a consideration of the broader strategies of British and Canadian colonialism.
+The 250 year history of Algonquin resistance to settler occupation and ‘ownership’ provides the context for a consideration of the broader settler-colonial strategies of British and Canadian regimes.

-Visiting a number of key sites in central Ottawa, the tour looks at key moments of Indigenous resistance to colonialism, and the evolving colonial strategy developed by London and Ottawa-based officials.
-Included is a consideration of how Ottawa ‘remembers’ and forgets important events in the Indigenous-colonial relationship, including:
+Visiting a number of key sites in central Ottawa, the tour looks at key moments of Indigenous resistance to colonialism, and the evolving colonial strategy developed by London and Ottawa-based government officials.
+Included is a consideration of how Ottawa ‘remembers’ and forgets important events in the Indigenous-colonial relationship.
+Topics discussed include the following:

 - Tecumseh’s revolutionary pan-Indian alliance and the war of 1812;